-None of the variations between budgeted and actual results are expected to affect future services or liquidity.
+These variations from budgeted amounts are not expected to affect future services or liquidity.

-A schedule showing the budgeted amounts compared to the Village's actual financial activity for the General Fund is provided in this report as required supplementary information.
+A detailed schedule showing the budgeted amounts compared to the Village's actual financial activity for the General Fund is provided in this report as required supplementary information.